bigjosh/cwandt-pocketfiche-site/upload-server/readme.md

 This command generates a new access code for a backer.
 It takes a POST with the `backer-id` and `notes` and optional `parcel-location` parameters.

-To generate the code, we generate a true random string of 8 uppercase characters.
-We then "atomic-add" a file in the data directory named `access/{code}.txt` where `code` is the code, and the contents of the file are line 1: backer-id, line 2: admin-id (who created it), line 3+: notes (can contain newlines).
+To generate the code, we first read the admin-name from the first line of `admins/{admin-id}.txt`.
+Then we generate a true random string of 8 uppercase characters.
+We then "atomic-add" a file in the data directory named `access/{code}.txt` where `code` is the code, and the contents of the file are line 1: backer-id, line 2: admin-name (who created it), line 3+: notes (can contain newlines).

 If the "atomic-add" fails, we return json `{'status': 'error', 'message': 'code already exists'}`.